pumpan/FillRaidBots-Client-1.14/README.md

    - Click the "Kick All" button to remove all bots from the raid, ensuring that at least one bot remains to prevent disbanding.

 5. **Adjust Settings:**
-   - Access the settings menu to enable automatic dead bot removal and suppress bot messages as needed.
+   - Access the settings menu to enable dead bot removal and suppress bot messages as needed.

 ## Presets